 Sip and Savor Passes

 Planning to try everything?
-You may want to invest in Sip and Savor Passes.
+You may want to invest in Sip and Saver Passes.
 I thought I was going to skip it, but after my first tasty purchase, hubby and I decide to buy one pass to share.
 You can buy 8 festival food items with the pass at the designated locations.
 Any of the food items and non-alcoholic specialty drinks are included in the pass.

-The pass includes a lanyard, a Festival of the Holidays pin, a passport to get stamped for fun, 8 festival food items and a cool list of all the foodie options not to miss.
+The pass includes a lanyard, a Festival of the Holidays pin, a passport to get stamped for fun, 8 festival food items, and a cool list of all the foodie options not to miss.
 Alcoholic drinks are NOT included.

 You will need either park-hopper tickets or an annual pass to enter the Disney parks.
 Plan accordingly, if you plan to go to Disneyland and California Adventure.
 Tickets to visit California Adventure only are available.